Superconductivity in doped triangular Mott insulators: the roles of parent spin backgrounds and charge kinetic energy

-Based on the DMRG calculations, we find that, provided with finite NNN hopping and specific sign combinations in hopping terms, superconductivity can always be realized by doping distinct Mott insulators, not only the QSL.
+\emph {Summary and Discussion.---} In summary, we study how to realize superconductivity in lightly doped triangular-lattice Mott insulators in the strong coupling limit.
+By considering three distinct undoped parent spin backgrounds and all possible sign combinations of the NN and NNN hoppings, we find that, provided with finite NNN hopping and specific sign combinations, superconductivity can always be realized with doping distinct Mott insulators, not only the QSL.
 The superconductivity phase is commonly featured by short-ranged spin correlations and two-charge per stripe.
-Moreover, switching the sign $\tau_2$ ($\tau_1$) in a robust superconductivity phase would result in the stripe phase without strong pairing (pseudogap-like phase without Cooper-pair phase coherence) at larger $J_2/J_1$, whereas the roles of $\tau_1$ and $\tau_2$ interchange when $J_2/J_1$ is smaller.
-This illustrates the roles of these two signs in the resulting quasi-long-range superconductivity order.
-We also find that different sign combinations would stabilize distinct correlated phases, including superconductivity, charge stripe, SDW and pseudogap-like phases [see Fig.~\ref{Fig_TriangularLattice}(c)].
-Our findings suggest the importance of kinetic energy in realizing superconductivity, which may stimulate future analytical studies on the superconductivity mechanism and numerical studies on examining different sign combinations for other lattice geometries.
-Considering different triangular-lattice materials correspond to different sign combinations in hopping terms~\cite{NaCoO1,NaCoO2,Oike2015,Oike2017,Tang2020,Xu2020,SnSi111, Kennes2021,FengchengWu2018}, our findings of distinct correlated phases stabilized by specific hopping sign combinations could be directly probed.
+Moreover, switching the sign $\tau_2$ ($\tau_1$) in a robust superconductivity phase would result in the stripe phase without strong pairing (pseudogap-like phase without Cooper-pair phase coherence) at larger $J_2/J_1$, whereas their roles interchange at smaller $J_2/J_1$.
+We also reveal that different sign combinations stabilize distinct correlated phases, including SC, CDW, SDW and PG-like phases.
+Our findings suggest the importance of kinetic energy in realizing superconductivity, which may stimulate future studies on the superconductivity mechanism and on examining different sign combinations for other lattice geometries and their intrinsic connections to previously studied square-lattice case\cite{KWu2008,ZhengZhu2018b, ShuaiChen2018,ZhengZhu2014}.
+Considering different triangular-lattice materials correspond to different sign combinations in hopping terms~\cite{NaCoO1,NaCoO2,Oike2015,Oike2017,Tang2020, Xu2020,SnSi111,Kennes2021, FengchengWu2018, Kuhlenkamp2022,Imajo2021}, our findings of distinct correlated phases stabilized by specific hopping sign combinations can be potentially probed.

 {S\arabic{equation}} {S\arabic{figure}} [1]{[S#1]}

 \begin{widetext}